tigerfarm/arduino/Altair101/Processor/README.md

 + Examine memory address 64 to view the result, 2+3 = 5.
 ````

-3. Demo the steps to create an assembler program, upload it, and run it.
+3. Steps to assemble source program into a machine code file, upload the machine code, and run it.
 Note, this requires videos from the laptop, and from the Altair 101.
 The videos will need to be joined into a single video.
 ````